 What causes Morton's neuroma?

 The exact cause of Morton's neuroma is not known.
-However, it is thought to develop as a result of long-standing (chronic) stress and irritation of a plantar digital nerve.
-There are a number of things that are thought to contribute to this.
+It is thought to develop as a result of long-standing (chronic) stress and irritation of a plantar digital nerve.
+This may be due to the nerve being squashed (compressed), rubbed, or stretched.
 Some thickening (fibrosis) and swelling may then develop around a part of the nerve.
 This can look like a neuroma and can lead to compression of the nerve.

 Sometimes, other problems can contribute to the compression of the nerve.
 These include the growth of a fatty lump (called a lipoma) and also the formation of a fluid-filled sac that can form around a joint (a bursa).
 Also, inflammation in the joints in the foot next to one of the digital nerves can sometimes cause irritation of the nerve and lead to the symptoms of Morton's neuroma.